anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 4: Delivery Location
+### Step 4: Request Delivery Location

-Create RCS Text to prompt for text response
+Prompt the user to reply with their delivery location using a simple RCS text message.

 ---

-### Step 5: Order Summary - Card Chip List
+### Step 5: Send Order Summary with Action Chips

-Create order summary template with chip list
+Create a template that summarizes the order and provides quick reply chips for confirmation, editing, or calling support.

 <details>
   <summary>Click to view the code</summary>